Grachev-Alexey/322/replit.md

 ViVi-Calc is a comprehensive sales calculation tool designed for beauty salons.
 It helps calculate package deals, discounts, installment payments, and manages client data with different subscription types.

 ## Recent Changes
+- **2024-12-26**: Completed migration from Replit Agent to Replit environment
+- **2024-12-26**: Added test services (10) and perks (8) with package value configurations
+- **2024-12-26**: Redesigned package comparison from single table to three separate blocks (Преимущества, Стоимость, Подарки)
+- **2024-12-26**: Implemented responsive design with proper borders and spacing for mobile compatibility
 - **2024-12-24**: Successfully completed migration from Replit Agent to Replit environment
 - **2024-12-24**: Added 10 test services for laser hair removal procedures
 - **2024-12-24**: Added 5 test perks with package-specific values for VIP, Standard, and Economy packages